-- 1st Canadian Ranger Patrol Group, a Reserve formation of the Canadian Army headquartered in Yellowknife, with 60 patrol units distributed in communities across the North, and - 440 "Vampire" Transport Squadron, an RCAF unit based in Yellowknife, flying the CC-138 Twin Otter, a utility transport aircraft designed for short take-off and landing.
+440 "Vampire" Transport Squadron, an RCAF unit based in Yellowknife, flying the CC-138 Twin Otter, a utility transport aircraft designed for short take-off and landing.
+199

-Conducted annually since 2007, the operation has also involved international military partners, Canadian federal government departments and agencies, and provincial, territorial, and municipal governments.
+Conducted annually since 2007, the operation has also involved international military partners, mainly from the US, Canadian federal government departments and agencies, provincial, territorial, and municipal governments, as well as non-governmental agencies.
 It typically involves simultaneous activities at sea, on land and in the air, and the number of personnel has ranged from about 650 to more than 1,250.